-The illustration on this slide is subject to and should be read in conjunction with applicable regulation and supporting guidance from time to time published by the regulatory authorities (see the Important Notice for further details).
+1 The illustration on this slide is subject to and should be read in conjunction with applicable regulation and supporting guidance from time to time published by the regulatory authorities (see the Important Notice for further details).
 The implementation of an actual resolution exercise may operate differently and/or have differing consequences to those described in the above illustration.
-This example based on Barclays expectations of the creditor hierarchy in a possible resolution scenario to demonstrate so-called in stinuation where a HoldCo has more than one subsidiary, based on the assumptions that follow.
-This illustration assumes that losses occur at the OpCo, rather than the HoldCo, and that no additional incremental losses arise at the HoldCo whether due to losses occurring or stability actions taken elsewhere in the Group or arising directly at the HoldCo for additional Group recapitalisation.
+This example based on Barclays expectations of the creditor hierarchy in a possible resolution scenario to demonstrate so-called "single-point-of-enty" in the UK in a situation where a HoldCo has more than one subjairly.
+Based on the assumptions that follow.
+This illustration assumes that losses occur at the OpCo, rather than the HoldCo, and that no additional lossed on the assumptions that follow.
+This illustration assumes that losses occur at the OpCo, rather than the HoldCo, and that no additional losses arise at the HoldCo for additional group recapitalisation.
 Each layer absorbs losses to the extent of its capacity, following which any recapitalisation of the entity requires write-down/conversion of more senior layers in accordance with the creditor hierarchy.
-In a situation where all losses can be absorbed within equity, existing shareholders would be diluted but not wiped out, and more senior layers of the hierarchy would be written down to recapitalise the failing firm | 2 The illustration on this slide assumes that the point of non-viability trigger for internal and external OpCo instruments of the same ranking is equivalent, whether via statutory powers or by recoulatory direction, such that the "pair passu" principle is respected in resolution |
+In a situation where all losses can be absorbed within equity, existing shareholders would be diluted but not wiped out, and more senior layers of the hierarchy would be written down to recapitalise firm |2 The illustration on this slide assumes that the point of non-viability trigger for internal and external OpCo instruments of the same ranking is equivalent, whether via statutory powers or by regulatory direction, such that the "pari passu" principle is respected in resolution |